 The House of Lords have voted to send an amendment to the Fire Safety Bill that would ban leaseholders from paying for cladding remediation back to the Commons for a second time.

-The Lords amendment to ban leaseholders from paying for cladding remediation costs was previously pushed through the Lords in November following support from Labour and Lib Dem Peers voting 269 to 250 in favour.
+The Lords amendment to ban leaseholders from paying for cladding remediation costs was previously pushed through the Lords in November.
+This followed support from Labour and Lib Dem Peers voting 269 to 250 in favour.
 MPs voted 340-225 in favour of a government motion to reject it, to the dismay of many anti-cladding groups.
 Ministers argued that the issue of remediation costs was too complex to be dealt with in the Fire Safety Bill, which is intended to place a duty on building owners to inspect cladding and fire doors.

 To commission an EWS1 Survey please call 020 4534 3130.